-But to return to my Story; in this Kind of Temper I had lived some Years, I had no Enjoyment of my Life, no pleasant Hours, no agreeable Diversion but what had something or other of this in it; so that my Wife, who saw my Mind so wholly bent upon it, told me very seriously one Night, That she believ'd there was some secret powerful Impulse of Providence upon me, which had determin'd me to go thither again; and that she found nothing hindered my going, but my being engag'd to a Wife and Children.
-She told me that i: was true she could not think of parting with me; but as she was assur'd, that if she was dead, it would be the first Thing I would do:

-So as it seemed to her, that the Thing was determin'd above, she would not be the only Obstruction : for if I thought fit, and resolv'd to go-here she found me very intent upon her Words, and that I looked very earnestly at her; so that it a little disorder'd her, and she stopped.
-I asked her, Why she did not go on, and say out what she was going to say?
-But I perceiv'd her Heart was too full, and some Tears stood in her Eyes : Speak out, my Dear, said I. Are you willing I should go ?
-No, says she very affectionately, I am far from willing : But if you are resolv'd to go, says she, and rather than I will be the only Hindrance, I will go with you; for though I think it a most preposterous Thing for one of your Years, and in your Condition, yet if it must be, said she, again weeping, I won't leave you; for if it be of Heaven, you must do it.
-There is no resisting it; and if Heaven makes it your Duty to go, he will also make it mine to go with you, or otherwise dispose of me, that I may not obstruct it.
+I had been much in the right, and even should have been justified both by the laws of God and man.
+But to return to my story.
+In this kind of temper, I lived some years; I had no enjoyment of my life, no pleasant hours, no agreeable diversion, but what had something or other of this in it; so that my wife, who saw my mind wholly bent upon it, told me very seriously one night, that she believed there was some secret, powerful impulse of Providence upon me, which had determined me to go thither again; and that she found nothing hindered my going, but my being engaged to a wife and children.
+She told me that it was true she could not think of parting with me: but as she was assured that if she was dead it would be the first thing I would do; so, as it seemed to her that the thing was determined above, she would not be the only obstruction; for, if I thought fit and resolved to go- [Here she found me very intent upon her words, and that I looked very earnestly at her, so that it a little disordered her, and she stopped.
+I asked her why she did not go on, and say out what she was going to say.
+But I perceived that her heart was too full, and some tears stood in her eyes.]
+"Speak out, my dear," said I; "are you willing I should go?"
+"No," says she, very affectionately, "I am far from willing; but if you are resolved to go," says she, "rather than I would be the only hindrance, I will go with you; for though I think it a most preposterous thing for one of your years, and in your condition, yet, if it must be," said she, again weeping, "I would not leave you; for, if it be of Heaven, you must do it; there is no resisting it; and if Heaven make it your duty to go, He will also make it mine to go with you, or otherwise dispose of me, that I may not obstruct it."